How to Plan and Design a Garden

 If you’re dealing with terracing or grading issues, it’s worth the effort to consult with a garden designer.
-Their professional training and contacts can help you navigate potential problems with ease.
+Their professional training and contacts can help you navigate potential, costly problems with ease.
 You might also want to visit with a garden designer to review a garden plan you have developed, especially if you have any doubts about your design or your ability to install it.
-A garden designer can refine your vision and confirm—or allay—your fears.
+A garden designer can refine your vision and confirm — or allay — your fears.

 Above all, don’t rush.
 If you’re unsure which way to proceed in a certain area, pause.
 The reward of creating an effective garden design layout is definitely worth any wait.